-On August 3, 2010, Air Canada repaid to ACE its proportionate share of the outstanding debt under the secured Air Canada credit facility (the "Credit Facility") in the amount of \$150 million together with interest and prepayment fees for total proceeds to ACE of \$156 million.
-This prepayment follows the completion of Air Canada's offerings of approximately \$1.1 billion, consisting of two series of senior secured first lien notes and an offering of senior secured second lien notes, which closed on August 3, 2010.
+On August 3, 2010, Air Canada repaid to ACE its share of the outstanding debt under Air Canada's secured credit facility (the "Credit Facility") in the amount of \$150 million together with interest and prepayment fees for total proceeds to ACE of \$156 million.
+This prepayment followed the completion of Air Canada's offerings of approximately \$1.1 billion, consisting of two series of senior secured first lien notes and one series of senior secured second lien notes, which closed on August 3, 2010.

-As at August 3, 2010, ACE's principal assets are a 27% equity interest in Air Canada and cash and cash equivalents of approximately \$212 million.
-Going forward, the Board will actively review alternatives to return assets to shareholders.
+As at October 31, 2010, ACE's principal assets are a 27% equity interest in Air Canada and cash and cash equivalents of approximately \$210 million.
+Going forward, the Board will actively review alternatives to maximize shareholder value and to return assets to shareholders.